Muay Thai vs. BJJ: Which Is Better?

 BJJ and Muay Thai are equal in their self-defense applications.
 BJJ was created as a self-defense system, and the live training with constant sparring preserved that purpose.

 BJJ ground fighting skills teach anyone, regardless of size, how to control and subdue an opponent on the ground.
-The only downside of BJJ for street fights is the lack of striking and situations with more than one opponent.
+The only downside of BJJ for street fights is the lack of striking and in situations with more than one opponent.

 Full-contact sparring and training in Muay Thai prepare the body and mind for violence, which is also an important point missing from some martial arts.
-Then the negative side is that if the fight hits the ground, if Muay Thai is all you know, you may be in deep waters without the ability to swim.

 Who Wins Between BJJ and Muay Thai